cortinaluis/vue-google-map-sample/README.md

 and how we handle map features using [d3](https://d3js.org/).
 As for the map feature samples,
-I chose "Markers" and "Overlay Layers" because they are simple, and make good examples.
+I chose "Markers" and "Overlay Layers" because they are widely used and are simple to implement.

 Before we move on, let's first take a look at how we load a Google map.
 Here's how `view/map` template looks like: